Joseph W. Cummings (1911 - 1993)

-The Fairport community was so grateful for all that Cummings had done for their athletics that the football field was named in memory of him on September 10, 1994, almost a year before the anniversary of his death.
+Joe Cummings died on November 13, 1993.
+The Fairport community was so grateful for all that Cummings had done for their athletics that the football field was named in memory of him on September 10, 1994.

 Cummings has made a lasting impact on the Fairport Community and will never be forgotten as his name is on a plaque down by the turf in memory of him and his great accomplishments.
 Whenever the cheer "Go Raiders!" is heard, the accomplishments of the "original Red Raider" are still thriving.

 For more on important historic personages that have lived or contributed to our community visit the People of Perinton page.